How to Negotiate a Flexible Work Schedule

 Less stress will make you a better employee.
 Knowing that you can drop the children at daycare and pick them up will make you less concerned about their welfare.

-Many employees find they get more work accomplished by starting early or staying late or telecommuting.
+Many employees find they get more work accomplished by starting early, staying late or telecommuting.
 Employees find they can accomplish more work when there are fewer interruptions.
 If telecommuting is your flexible work solution, negotiate around the fact that your employer won't need to supply daily space or an office for you.

 When you are ready to negotiate, make your case.
 Offer to try the flexible schedule on a trial basis to reassure the boss, coworkers, and customers that the arrangement benefits all parties.